rocknrollMarc/scripts/README.txt

      -reports     :  open all test reports

-An example of using the scripts:
+An example of using the script:
 Having a User domain class with unit and integration tests in your Grails project, you can open gedit on all the related artifacts by simply typing:
 > gred user -all